-In addition, the university provides funding to facilitate staff in attending international conferences, and to avail of sabbatical periods of either six months or twelve months to progress their research.
+Funding is provided by the University to facilitate staff in attending international conferences, and to avail of sabbatical periods of either six months or twelve months to progress their research.
 The Research Development Office runs a series of internal funding schemes aiming to increase the University's research profile and assist staff in securing European funding.